in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

     </servlet-mapping>
 ```

-When we use Hibernate/JPA, we would need to configure a data source, an entity manager factory, a transaction manager among a host of other things.
+While using Hibernate/JPA, we must establish a data source, an entity management factory, and a transaction manager, among other things.

 ```xml
     <bean id="dataSource" class="com.mchange.v2.c3p0.ComboPooledDataSource"